ONSdigital/eq-questionnaire-runner/README.md

 ### On [Design System](https://github.com/ONSdigital/design-system) Repo
 Checkout branch with new changes on

-You will need to install the Design System dependencies and browser-sync installed to do this so run these commands if you haven't:
+You will need to install the Design System dependencies and browser-sync to do this so run these commands if you haven't:

 ``` shell
 yarn